s3ql/s3ql/rst/special.rst

 may be either of:

   :flushcache:
               Flush file system cache.
 The command blocks until the cache has been flushed.
+  :dropcache:
+              Flush, and then drop file system cache.
+The command blocks until the cache has been flushed and dropped.
   :log:
 	      Change log level.
   :cachesize: